kubos/kubos/docs/ecosystem/services/scheduler.rst

 operational, safe mode, etc, will each have their own schedule files.

 Schedules consist of three sections: ``init``, ``one-time``, and ``recurring``.
 Each section represents a different type of scheduled task.
+Each specified task in a section represents the future scheduled execution of an app by the app service.

 Tasks in the ``init`` section will be executed on boot or on schedule change.
+Tasks will be assigned to the scheduler in the order specified by the schedule file.
+The actual execution time of the task will be affected by the associated delay times.
+If more than one init task has the exact same delay, the execution order might be unpredictable.
 Each task in this section will be specified like so:

 .. code-block:: json

     {
         "task-name": {
-            "app-name": "task app",
-            "app-args": "optional app args",
+            "delay": "Required start delay in HH:mm:ss format" "app": {
+                "name": "Required name of app to run", "args": "Optional app args",
-            "app-config": "optional path to app config"
+                "config": "Optional path to app config",
+            }
         }
     }